 Releasing

 We generally adhere to the release strategy documented by the Azure SDK Guidelines.
 Most releases should happen from the master branch.
-If master contains commits that cannot be released, you may create a release from a release/
+If master contains commits that cannot be released, you may create a release from a release/ or hotfix/ branch.
+See linked documentation for more details.

 Architecture